Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 ## Navigation

-The navbar at the top of the page has search element in the middle, a logo on the left side and on the right side a user icon and a basket icon that shows the amount to spend for the selceted products.
+On the top in the middle there is a search bar that can be used to find all the products available on the website, the name of the site is on the left side and on the right side a user icon and a basket icon that shows the amount to spend for the selected products.
+The User Icon will display a profile option if the user is logged in if not, it will show a "login" or "register" option.
+The navbar has 5 categories "All products", "Towels", " Clothes", "Masks", "Artistic Designs" clicking on any of them will take the user to the assigned category, if hyou select "All Products" a dropdown menu will appear which will give the option to show all products available or if the user want to, show all products by price or by category.
+Which ever category you select, once you see the products, above on the right you can order them by price, name or category.
-The User Icon will display a profile option if the user is logged in if not, it will show a "login" or "register" option In the body of the page there is an image that suggest what the website is about, and the title or "brand" of the website is "Broder" which means embroidery in french.
+In the middle of the main page there is a carousel of images with needles, threads, and embroidery equipment that makes it clear what the website is about.
+I used the name "Broder" which means embroidery in french.
+There is a "back to top" button at the bottom of the site for ease of navigation.
-The footer shows a little about artist description on the right and a short text on the left of what the site provides.
+The footer shows a little about artist description on the left in the middle the contact information, and on the right the social media icons if they want to follow the artists work.
-The footer is only visible in the index page, this was made on purpose to make the website more user friendly for purchases.
+The footer is visible on the entire website.

 ## Features Left to Implement